Skip to content

 When in doubt: call 112.
 They handle everything and they're free.

-What to say when you call
+What should I say when I call 112?

 The operator needs answers, fast.
 Have these ready: